ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 Retrieving the tutorial dataset
 -------------------------------

-There are 11 measurement sets associated with this tutorial.
+There are 10 measurement sets associated with this tutorial.
 There are nine for the calibration observations (one per beam), named calibrator_J1934m638_forSKADS_BEAM0.ms through calibrator_J1934m638_forSKADS_BEAM8.ms (these are 2.6GB each).
-The science field has one at full spectral resolution, named sciencefield_SKADS.ms (291GB), and an averaged version of this named sciencefield_SKADS_coarseChan.ms (5.5GB).
-You can start with the full-resolution version, and run the channel averaging yourself (see below), or you can start with the latter, and skip the channel averaging.
+The science field has one measurement set, at full spectral resolution, named sciencefield_SKADS.ms (291GB).

 The measurement sets reside on the "Commissioning Archive" and can be retrieved using the scp command.
 As the measurement sets may need to be fetched from tape, they should be staged first.
 This can be done once on the directory::